 The basic concept is that you want to build a safety net that covers your living expenses for a period of months, and this is up to you, I chose six months.
 Determine how much money you would need to meet your living expenses, in this case for six months.
-That is your safety net amount.
+That is your safety net amount, your emergency buffer.

 Now you can build this amount up by saving it, but we have already established that most people are not saving, and would struggle to make this happen.

 The alternative approach, and one you can achieve straight away, is to get insurance.

 There is a myriad of different types of insurance, so I highly recommend speaking to a broker to assist you to determine your personal needs.

 The one that I chose to achieve this important first step to get started in investing, was income protection insurance.
 This type of insurance covers you in the event that you are unable to work and provides a percentage of your normal wage.